Kinto/kinto/docs/configuration/good-practices.rst

-The first time they connect, clients are asking the token server for a node, and then they talk directly with the node itself, without going trough the token server anymore, until a problem arises.
+The first time they connect, clients are asking the token server for a node, and then they talk directly with the node itself, without going trough the token server anymore, unless the node becomes unreachable.

 At the load balancer level
 --------------------------

-The load balancer is the piece of software that takes all the requests upfront and route them to a different node, to make sure the load is equivalent on each nodes.
+The load balancer is the piece of software that takes all the requests upfront and routes them to a different node, to make sure the load is equivalent on each node.

-It is possible to have the load balancer routing requests to a particular node.
+It is possible to have the load balancer forcing the routing of a particular request to a specific node.

 It is basically the same idea as the previous one except that the server URL always remains the same.